Buddy System for international students

 International Student Study Buddy Program (University of Waterloo) : Designed as a peer-to-peer program specific to upper-year international Science students and Canadian students or other students familiar with university studies in Canada.
 This works as a great opportunity for international students to get academic support from existing students.
 Interested students opting for a similar course in the program are placed into small or one-on-one groups.

-Global Buddy Program (Kwantlen Polytechnic University) : It is social network of university’s buddy students inviting new incoming exchange and visiting students to be a part of the university.
+Global Buddy Program (Kwantlen Polytechnic University) : It is a social network of university’s buddy students inviting new incoming exchange and visiting students to be a part of the university.
 The role of a mentor includes assisting incoming students to navigate KPU’s student services, invite them to events, and provide imperative support to create a sense of belongingness in Canada.

 Stephanie Babb, an international student associate at McGill University in Canada, says “The buddy program provides international students with the opportunity to ask their buddies for advice on living in a new place and some tips and tricks for handling the first year of university."